ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 	- Unlock by having 3 different musical instruments at once.
             <details><summary>Spoiler: Specifically...</summary>Ukulele, War Horn, and Gorag's Opus.</details>

+- Macho Moustache: "Deal more damage when surrounded."
+	- Focus Crystal but more risk for more reward.

 #### Tier-2 Item

 - Armor Crystal: "Gain armor by hoarding money."

 - Unstable Klein Bottle: "Chance to push nearby enemies on taking damage."

+- Pulse Monitor: "Activate your equipment for free at low health."
+	- Auto-triggers equipment, does not allow using equipment *manually* for free.
+	- Uses equipment's unmodified cooldown and applies its own ICD.
+	- Has a config option to allow other ICD sources e.g. Fuel Cell to also apply.

 #### Tier-3 Item

 - H3AD-53T: "Your Utility skill builds a stunning static charge."
 	- Grants or refreshes charges of a buff.
 Running into or phasing through an enemy spends a charge to deal damage and stun.
 	- Unlock by killing a boss with a maximum damage H3AD-5T v2 explosion.

+- Pinball Wizard: "Projectiles may bounce, gaining damage and homing."
+	- Chance to proc is high, but unaffected by luck.
+Stacking increases maximum bounce count.
+	- Overrides gravity, impact fuse time, etc. on affected projectiles to unerringly track towards a target.

 #### Lunar Item